dotnet/docs-aspire/docs/extensibility/custom-hosting-integration.md

 ---
-title: Create custom .NET Aspire hosting integration
+title: Create custom .NET Aspire hosting integrations
 description: Learn how to create a custom .NET Aspire hosting integration for an existing containerized application. ms.date: 09/12/2024 ms.topic: how-to
 ---

-# Create custom .NET Aspire hosting integration
+# Create custom .NET Aspire hosting integrations

 .NET Aspire improves the development experience by providing reusable building blocks that can be used to quickly arrange application dependencies and expose them to your own code.
 One of the key building blocks of an Aspire-based application is the _resource_.
 Consider the code below: